Skip to Main Content

 Skip to Navigation

-Thruway Toll Adjustment Proposal
+Thruway Toll Adjustment - Effective January 1, 2024

-Toll Schedules:
+Toll Schedules

 Highlights

-• 2024 would be first toll adjustment for system-wide NY E-ZPass customers since 2010 (14 years)
+• 2024 was the first toll adjustment for system-wide NY E-ZPass customers since 2010 (14 years)

 • Two system-wide toll rate adjustments - On Jan.
 1, 2024 and Jan.
-1, 2027, base NY E-ZPass rates increase by five percent from prior levels (currently 4.5 cents per mile will increase to 4.9 cents per mile in 2027).
+1, 2027, base NY E-ZPass rates increase by five percent from prior levels (4.5 cents per mile will increase to 4.9 cents per mile in 2027).

 Proposed Toll Schedule Chart